 Upon presentation of the proper papers as required in the SLOC, the Bank must pay the beneficiary unless there is an exception based on fraud.
 That exception is a very narrow one as there must be evidence of the fraud sufficiently brought to the attention of the Bank before payment, or that can be demonstrated to a court to justify the need for an injunction.

 The ONCA found that the ORC’s conduct did not fit within the fraud exception.
 The position of the Trustee was that the presentation of documentation was fraudulent in that it told the Bank that the tenant had defaulted under the lease when in fact the lease had been disclaimed, which had therefore extinguished any default by the tenant.
 The ONCA disagreed, as the wording of the SLOC made it clear that it would continue in force despite the tenant’s bankruptcy and any disclaimer of the same.
 There was also an absence of evidence showing any malice, impropriety or deceit.

 The result is one based on the wording of this particular SLOC.
 Its interpretation led to that one and only conclusion.
 The rights it created were not defeated by the laws of insolvency under the BIA.

-If you find yourself in a contractual dispute relating to bankruptcy and insolvency, fraud or otherwise, and require legal representation, contact the highly skilled Toronto litigators at Milosevic Fiske LLP.
+If you find yourself in a contractual dispute relating to bankruptcy and insolvency, fraud or otherwise, and require legal representation, contact the highly skilled Toronto litigators at Milosevic & Associates.
 Our team of exceptional Toronto business law lawyers provide both proactive contract review and drafting services, as well as skillful representation of clients involved in all types of contractual disputes.
 We have helped businesses of all sizes across various sectors manage potential pitfalls and address them through litigation where necessary.
 We are the lawyers other lawyers turn to for complex commercial litigation.
 Call us at 416-916-1387 or contact us online for a consultation.